zVipexx/dawn-client/README.md

 - [Releases](https://github.com/zVipexx/dawn-client/releases)

-Only Windows releases are currently available.
-More platforms to come soon.
+Only Windows and macOS releases are currently available.
+Linux support is to come soon.
 # What features does this have?

 - Uncapped FPS